ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/05-kruskals-algorithm.md

 <!-- START NOTES -->

-Kruskal's algorithm does exactly the same thing as Prim's algorithm: Given an undirected connected graph, it constructs an MST of the graph.
+Kruskal's algorithm solves the same problem as Prim's algorithm: Given an undirected connected graph, construct an MST of the graph.
-Kruskal's is different from the other alogorithms we have seen (DFS, BFS, Prim's and Dijkstra's) in that it is not a traversal.
+Kruskal's operates differently from the other alogorithms we have seen (DFS, BFS, Prim's and Dijkstra's) in that it is not a traversal.
 We do not grow an expanding set of visited nodes.

 - Start with an empty MST